 Cloud Mover had never seen a sky so cloudless and a land so barren.
 Had it not been for the dark dots ahead indicating game and the outline of distant hills, he would have been fearful.
 It was, complained many of his people, not too late to turn back from this unfriendly land.
 But to a seasoned hunter and trapper as himself, it was both practically and logically too late.
 The herds were in motion.
 Without them, his people would starve.
 To stay behind meant death.
 So they must move on.

 Cloud Mover felt chosen, a feeling hard for him to grasp let alone explain.
 It wasn’t magic this time; it was something else.
 When asked by other hunters how he was so certain, he found it difficult to explain.
-Why did Wind Spirit only talk to him?
+Why did the Great Spirit only talk to him?
 He kept asking himself.
-Most of the weary hunters and their families now saw the migration as a practical matter, which had nothing to do with religion….
+Most of the weary hunters and their families saw the migration as a practical matter, which had nothing to do with religion….
 But Cloud Mover knew better.
 A word for their trek east he couldn’t define in his language grew in his mind…destiny.

 Today he felt his seventy winters all at once it seemed.
 He was far behind the hunters.
 Behind him was the baggage train—the bands straggling for over kilometer, dangerously vulnerable to predators.
 Not knowing that their footsteps were the first aimed in the direction of a new world, Cloud Mover forced his weary legs with little inspiration now.
 Staggered at times by their folly, he was acutely reminded of the striking difference between this wasteland and his past home in what would one day be known as Eastern Siberia.
 Blank curiosity, more than illumination, prickled him now.
 They had begun descending into a great flat valley: the westernmost edge of the Bering Strait.
 A great wall of ice had been their western boundary for several days, but now it had vanished finally behind a low lying crest of clouds, which were the only reminder of the tundra they left behind.